Norfolk Naval Shipyard

-The Norfolk Naval Shipyard, often called the Norfolk Navy Yard and abbreviated as NNSY, is a U.S. Navy facility in Portsmouth, Virginia, for building, remodeling and repairing the Navy's ships.
+The Norfolk Naval Shipyard, often called the Norfolk Navy Yard and abbreviated as NNSY, is a U.S. Navy facility in Portsmouth, Virginia.
+It was created for building, remodeling and repairing the United States Navy's ships.
 It is the oldest and largest industrial facility that belongs to the U.S. Navy as well as the most comprehensive.
 Located on the Elizabeth River, the yard is just a short distance upriver from its mouth at Hampton Roads.

 It was established as Gosport Shipyard in 1767.
-Destroyed during the American Revolutionary War, it was rebuilt and became home to the first operational drydock in the United States in the 1830s.
+Though it was destroyed during the American Revolutionary War, it was rebuilt and became home to the first operational drydock in the United States in the 1830s.
 Changing hands during the American Civil War, it served the Confederate States Navy until it was again destroyed in 1862, when it was given its current name.
-The shipyard was again rebuilt, and has continued operation through the present day.
+The shipyard was again rebuilt, and has continued to operate through the present day.

 History

 British control

 The Gosport Shipyard was founded on November 1, 1767, by Andrew Sprowle on the western shore of the Elizabeth River in Norfolk County in the Virginia colony.
 This shipyard became a prosperous naval and merchant facility for the British Crown.
 In 1775, at the beginning of the American Revolution, Sprowle stayed loyal to the Crown which confiscated all of his properties, including the shipyard.
 Following Governor Dunmore's retreat from Portsmouth in May 1776, Sprowle was exiled along with other Royalists to Gwynn's Island (now Mathews County, Virginia), where he died 29 May 1776 and was buried in an unmarked grave.
-In 1779, while the newly formed Commonwealth of Virginia was operating the shipyard, it was burned by British troops.
+In 1779, while the newly formed Commonwealth of Virginia was operating the shipyard, it was burned by British forces during the Chesapeake raid.